Policy on Terminated Employee Document Transfer

 Information

-Usually, when a full-time employee is terminated, it is permitted (and encouraged) for their former supervisor to transfer documents from the employee's OneDrive account to their own.
-If the employee is an active student, however, then FERPA limits the ability for the supervisor to do this.
+When a full-time employee is terminated, their former supervisor is permitted (and encouraged) to transfer documents from the employee's OneDrive account to their own.
+If the employee is an active student, however, then FERPA limits the supervisor's ability to do this.

-It is important to note that a supervisor may not request access to transfer an employee's files until AFTER the employee's effective termination date.
-We highly encourage obtaining any work related documents or emails from an employee prior to their termination (especially employees that are enrolled as active students with the university).
+A supervisor may not request access to transfer an employee's files until AFTER the employee's effective termination date.
+It is advised to obtain any work related documents or emails from an employee prior to their termination (especially employees that are enrolled as active students with the university).
 This will ensure that all necessary files, such as those from SharePoints, OneDrives, or Google Drives, are accounted for as soon as possible.

-Below is a table that explains when a supervisor will and will not be able to transfer documents from a former employee's account to their own:
+Below is a table that explains when a supervisor may and may not transfer documents from a former employee's account to their own:

 Best Practices